-Chapel: Chapel services occur every Monday, Wednesday, and Thursday at 9:50 AM.
-These times are for praise and worship, sharing, missions awareness, orientation, and the preaching of the Word.
+Chapel: Chapel services occur every Monday, Wednesday, and Friday at 9:50 AM.
+These times are for information, corporate prayer, praise and worship, sharing, missions awareness, and preaching of the Word.

 Prayer Chapels: Our Tuesday chapel slot is a prayer emphasis chapel.
-You will have the opportunity to pray in small groups (Prayer Force) or as an entire student body.
+You will have the opportunity to pray in small groups (Prayer Force) with a focus on missions and evangelism, with your class, or as an entire student body.
+Student Council Ministries: An hour a week will be set aside for you to engage in community.
+This may happen with the entire student body, your class, hall, dorm, or roommate.